Our Commitment Hero Background

 Moderna recognizes that it is important for regulators, researchers, trial participants, and other concerned parties to have access to clinical trial information to advance medical understanding and progress.
 Knowledge enlightens and empowers stakeholders to help make sound medical decisions.
 It is also important that this access works in ways that protect patient privacy, comply with global laws, regulations, standards and enable new research.

-Moderna Clinical Trial Disclosure
+Moderna Clinical Trial Disclosure and Transparency Policy

 Purpose